d. Rights Attached to Equity Shares

 ii.
 Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
+Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity price risk.

 a) Foreign Currency Risk

 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Company does not have foreign currency exposere as at the year end.
+The Company does not have foreign currency exposure as at the year end.

 b) Interest Rate Risk